chai-jay/angular-interview/README.md

     * In template of `FormComponent` unwrap result of observable with `async` and `json` pipes:
     `<p [hidden]="!user$">{{ user$ | async | json }}</p>`

+### Step 6 - CSS Freestyle on FormComponent's template

+* CSS freestyling on FormComponent!

+### Further optimizations:

+* Component for navbar
+* CoreModule for navbar, FormService
+* SharedModule for CommonModule
+* Maybe make login a promise since login isn't a good example for Observables.
+* Write unit tests and e2e tests
+* Etc

 # AngularInterview

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.5.